huggingface/transformers/docs/source/en/llm_optims.md

 ### PyTorch scaled dot product attention

-Scaled dot product attention (SDPA) is automatically enabled in PyTorch 2.0 and it supports FlashAttention, xFormers, and a C++ PyTorch implementation.
+Scaled dot product attention (SDPA) is automatically enabled in PyTorch 2.0 and it supports FlashAttention, xFormers, and PyTorch's C++ implementation.
 SDPA chooses the most performant attention algorithm if you're using a CUDA backend.
-For other backends, SDPA defaults to the C++ PyTorch implementation.
+For other backends, SDPA defaults to the PyTorch C++ implementation.

 > [!TIP]
 > SDPA supports FlashAttention-2 as long as you have the latest PyTorch version installed.

-Use the `torch.backends.cuda.sdp_kernel` context manager to explicitly enable or disable any of the three attention algorithms.
+Use the [torch.backends.cuda.sdp_kernel](https://pytorch.org/docs/master/generated/torch.nn.functional.scaled_dot_product_attention.html) context manager to explicitly enable or disable any of the three attention algorithms.
 For example, set `enable_flash=True` to enable FlashAttention.

 ```py
 import torch